 - A drain is a pipe serving one property.
-The owner of the property is responsible for maintaining the drains.
+The owner of the property is responsible for maintaining the drains

 - A sewer is a pipe serving more than one property.
-In Wigan, United Utilities are responsible for the maintenance of all sewers, with a few exceptions.
+In Wigan, United Utilities are responsible for the maintenance of all sewers, with a few exceptions

 How do I view the sewer and water records?

-Wigan Council has an agreement with United Utilities that residents can view the public sewer and clean water records at Wigan Life Centre South, free of charge and by appointment only.
+We have an agreement with United Utilities that residents can view the public sewer and clean water records at Wigan Life Centre South, free of charge and by appointment only.

 We hold no records of private drainage serving individual properties.

-Public and shared sewers
+Report an issue with public and shared sewers

 If you have a problem, including blockages and associated flooding that you believe would be the responsibility of United Utilities, please contact them directly on 0345 6723 723.